What is Blockchain Technology? Trust and the simple concepts | Part 1

 These 7 generic patterns illustrate what blockchain technology is capable of handling.
 Moreover, we use these terms to gain a general understanding of the business case for the use of blockchain technology without needing to go into the technical specification.

-Is Blockchain Technology a threat to your business or a tool?
+Is Blockchain Technology a good business tool?

 One of the core tenants of blockchain is disintermediation.
 To explore this concept a little further, first, let’s look at the role of an intermediary.
 In most cases, an intermediary will be the middle-man.
 In finance, this may be the market maker on Wall Street or a trusted third party that handles transactions – like PayPal.